 Interdisciplinary & Career-Oriented Programs

-The Graduate School offers several interdisciplinary and professional development programs for students who wish to advance or pursue a career in the health sciences.
-These programs emphasize the real-world application of science to careers in forensics, histotechnology, pathology and more.
+Interdisciplinary and career-oriented Master of Science and certificate programs are offered to students who wish to pursue or advance in a career in the health sciences.
+These programs emphasize the real-world application of science to careers in forensics, drug discovery, histotechnology, infectious disease, biomedicine, immunology and more.

 Pre-medical & Pre-health Programs